Thursday, April 21, 2016

 "Sugar Walls" by Sheena Easton (1985)

-Prince didn't shy away from writing controversial, sexually charged lyrics; he has the honor of having two songs that he wrote listed on Tipper Gore's infamous "Filthy Fifteen" list of songs she deemed too violent or sexual for children to listen to: "Darling Nikki" (a song about a girl that loved to masturbate and uh...grind) and "Sugar Walls", which was recorded by Sheila Easton.
+Prince didn't shy away from writing controversial, sexually charged lyrics; he has the honor of having two songs that he wrote listed on Tipper Gore's infamous "Filthy Fifteen" list of songs she deemed too violent or sexual for children to listen to: "Darling Nikki" (a song about a girl that loved to uh...grind) and "Sugar Walls", which was recorded by Sheila Easton.
 I think everyone knows by now what part of the female anatomy is being referred to in this delightful, dirty ditty.
 I have seen a lot of criticism about this song throughout the years -- one blogger said Prince's attitude towards sex was "juvenile" when he penned it -- but I have to beg to differ.
-If male singers can get away with referring to their private parts as "Mr. Jones", then why shouldn't a female singer call her va-jay-jay sugar walls?
+If male singers can get away with referring to their private parts as "Mr. Jones", then why shouldn't a female singer have a euphemism for hers?
 Plus it's one of my most favorite sexy songs of all time.

 "The Belle of St. Mark" by Shelia E. (1985)

 Even before I knew who wrote it, I knew this song had Prince's mark all over it.
 He also wrote her big hit, "Glamorous Life" -- but there's something about the androgynous subject of the song that makes me wonder if Prince was secretly writing about himself.

 This is one song that still holds up today, especially when the Sunday night blues start coming on.
 Prince wrote it under the pseudonym "Christopher", and had originally intended it for another girl group he had pulled together, Apollonia 6.

 Prince is among Madonna's rumored suitors from the '80s, so it's possible this song was inspired directly by their relationship.